cnlohr/csgp4/README.md

 ## TODO
  * Figure out why Deep Space is off some.
  * Can we avoid extra call to sgp4 in sgp4init?
- * I meanMotion1, meanMotion2 used at all?
+ * Is meanMotion1, meanMotion2 used at all?
+Can we just remove them?  (and ndot)

 ## Resources